 This refers to the ‘Community by Design’ transformation work being led by the Chief Medical Officer, with GPC Wales as a key partner.
 The ongoing Directed Collaborative Services discussions, which were part of the 2024/25 agreement, in theory will provide the practice-led structures for the resourced ‘Shift Left’ of services.

-The funding will be recurrent to GMS from April 2026 and is estimated at around £30m, based on 5.8% of the total GMS contract value.
+The funding is recurrent to GMS from April 2026, as outlined in the Statement of Financial Entitlements published in January 2026, and is estimated at around £30m, based on 5.8% of the total GMS contract value.
 The exact uplift figure will be calculated based on the GMS allocation at end March 2026

 It has been clarified that this investment is additional and unrelated to any pay and expenses award in 2026-27, which would follow the consideration by the Welsh Government (pre- or post-2026 Senedd elections) of the DDRB’s recommendations.

-The uplift is to be split equally across three elements:
+The uplift is split equally across three elements:

 Workforce Fund = £14m (including £4m from Additional Capacity Fund (AFC))